sumitmalik51/BAST306T-Labs/lab02/Lab 02 Review Insights and Take Action.md

 1. Click the "**Create action group**" button.

-1. Name the action group.
+1. Name the action group "**Email Your Alias**".

      ![](https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/AzureMonitor-Actions-NewActionGroup-NameYourActionGroup.JPG)

 1. Choose the Email/SMS/Phone option.
-Out of the available options check the email checkbox and provide your alias.
+Out of the available options check the **email** checkbox and provide your **alias**.
 By doing this you are telling the Azure Monitor Alert to email you when the condition configured above is met.

      ![](https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/AzureMonitor-Actions-NewActionGroup-EmailYourAliasField.JPG)

-1. Click Ok.
+1. Click **Ok**.

      ![](https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/AzureMonitor-Actions-OkButton.JPG)

-1. Now you should see the Action Group area again and this time you need to click the "Select action group" button.
+1. Now you should see the Action Group area again and this time you need to click the "**Select action group**" button.

      ![](https://raw.githubusercontent.com/aliyoussefi/BAST306T-Labs/master/lab01/images/AzureMonitor-Actions-Default.JPG)

+1. Choose your action group and confirm you see it in the Actions list.

 1. To finish up the Azure Monitor Alert, we will give it a name and description and severity level.